 Do Bearded Dragons Eat Less During the Shedding Process?

-Bearded dragons often lose their appetite while going through a full body shed.
+Bearded dragons often lose their appetite while going through a full-body shed.
 It can even stop eating altogether, but this is very rare.
 It really depends on the dragon.
 It can be different for different dragons.

 If your beardie is having a partial body shed and has stopped eating, then this could be due to other factors.
 Its best to have it checked by a vet.

-Why Isn’t My Bearded Dragon Shedding Anymore?
+Why isn’t my Bearded Dragon Shedding Anymore?

 When bearded dragons reach their full body size, they will do less frequent full-body sheds because their hormones change and their body growth declines.

 If you think your beardie has stopped shedding then this might be a health issue related to diet, habitat, humidity, or temperature.

 If your bearded dragon is less than a year old and hasn’t shed for more than eight weeks, then this is a bigger cause for concern and is a sign of serious health problems.
 In this case, have it checked by a vet immediately.